Large Star/Rose Extra Dimension with Small Leaves/Petals: Introduction

-In the context of the compactification of an extra dimension on a metric graph, the star graph is the most popular \cite{Kim:2005aa, Cacciapaglia:2006tg, Bechinger:2009qk, Abel:2010kw, Law:2010pv, Fonseca:2019aux}, mainly because, with AdS$_5$ leaves, these effective 5D braneworlds capture the low energy behavior of models with warped throats, arising in flux compactification in type IIB superstring theory \cite{Verlinde:1999fy, Klebanov:2000hb, Giddings:2001yu, Dimopoulos:2001ui, Dimopoulos:2001qd, Kachru:2003aw, Cacciapaglia:2006tg}, when one integrates out the modes associated to the transverse dimensions of the throats.
-In this work, we study a spacelike extra dimension compactified on a flat star/rose graph with identical leaves/petals by adopting a bottom-up approach: we are completely agnostic about the origin of this curious geometry in a UV theory like string theories, LQG, etc.
+In the context of the compactification of an EDS on a metric graph, the star graph is the most popular \cite{Kim:2005aa, Cacciapaglia:2006tg, Bechinger:2009qk, Abel:2010kw, Law:2010pv, Fonseca:2019aux}, mainly because, with AdS$_5$ leaves, these effective 5D braneworlds capture the low energy behavior of models with warped throats, arising in flux compactification in type IIB superstring theory \cite{Verlinde:1999fy, Klebanov:2000hb, Giddings:2001yu, Dimopoulos:2001ui, Dimopoulos:2001qd, Kachru:2003aw, Cacciapaglia:2006tg}, when one integrates out the modes associated to the transverse dimensions of the throats.
+In this work, we study an EDS compactified on a flat star/rose graph with identical leaves/petals by adopting a bottom-up approach: we are completely agnostic about the origin of this curious geometry in a UV-theory.\\